falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 ### Description

-Aligning with Falco's rules maturity and adoption [framework](https://github.com/falcosecurity/rules/blob/main/proposals/20230605-rules-adoption-management-maturity-framework.md#rules-maturity-framework), it is encouraged to not just include a longer description of what the rule detects, but also to give advice on how to tune this rule and reduce possible noise.
+Aligning with Falco's rules maturity and adoption [framework](https://github.com/falcosecurity/rules/blob/main/proposals/20230605-rules-adoption-management-maturity-framework.md#rules-maturity-framework), it is encouraged to not just include a longer description of what the rule detects but also to give advice on how to tune this rule and reduce possible noise.
 If applicable, elaborate on how to correlate the rule with other rules or data sources for incident response.
 However, keep them concise.

 ### Condition Syntax